 Next up: Virus, part 2 - Sociopolitical

 Why solar?
 Why Good Sun and not Good Water or Good Biodiversity?
 That's a good question.
-I mean, as far as issues that could be supported through nonprofit work...there's wildlife conservation, pollution, water security, food security, socio-environmental justice, poverty, gender equality, political reform, education for all, healthcare for all, nuclear disarmament, and of course climate change.
-So why choose something that to most people is just another (for profit) technology and is therefore deemed to have little direct impact on the issues that most people care about?
+I mean, as far as issues that could be supported through nonprofit work...there's wildlife conservation, pollution, water security, food security, socio-environmental justice, poverty, gender equality, political reform, education for all, healthcare for all, nuclear disarmament, and of course climate change, just to name a few.
+So why choose solar: something that to most people is just another (for-profit) technology and is therefore deemed to have little direct impact on the issues that most people care about?
 Let's explore.

 In my eyes, the advancement of solar energy is one of the only solutions that can simultaneously address so many other important issues.
 Here's how: Solar energy is the only viable input to an otherwise closed (and non self-sustaining) system.
 Particles of sunlight penetrating the Earth's atmosphere constitute the singular external source of energy to our planet, providing the necessary ingredient and catalyst for all of life on Earth.
 If you don't understand quite what sunlight does for us or how important it is, consider just this one simple fact: If we remove sunlight from the equation, it would take just a few weeks for all life on earth to die off (minus some hypothermophillic bacteria, which would die off soon thereafter).
 At their basic forms, oil, gasoline, diesel, biomass, wind energy, and even coal are all forms of solar energy (which is a form of thermonuclear energy).
 Water is purified by sunlight, whether through UV radiation or evapotranspiration.
 Food obviously needs sunlight (UV radiation) to grow.
 Humans, whether we choose to believe it or not, need sunlight to stay healthy (and alive).
 All of life as we know it is made possible by our Sun.